Luracast/Restler/public/examples/_015_oauth2_server/readme.md

 - **Implicit**: typically for browser based or mobile apps
 - **Authorization Code**: typically for apps running on a server
-- **Password Credentials**: typically used for apps that are owned by the same organisation as the OAuth service provider (aka, the Twitter client, etc.)
+- **Password Credentials**: typically used for apps that are owned by the same organization as the OAuth service provider (aka, the Twitter client, etc.)
 - **Client Credentials**: used by client's who want to update meta information about their site (URL's, logo's, etc.)
 - **JWT Auth Grant**: the client submits a *JSON Web Token* in a request to the token endpoint.
 An access token